 Lots of community groups plan special events.
 You can theme one to be a One Planet Picnic and get people thinking about sustainable food choices.
-It's a great way to discover foods that are grown or made locally to you.
+It's a great way to discover fresh, whole and healthy foods that are grown or made locally to you.

 People can get really inspired so you might want to share some recipes afterwards.